Code of Conduct

 We expect all of our employees and Board members to know and follow the Code.
 Failure to do so can result in disciplinary action, including termination of employment.
-Moreover, while the Code is specifically written for Data-Tech employees and Board members, we expect Data-Tech contractors, consultants and others who may be temporarily assigned to perform work or services for Data-Tech to follow the Code in connection with their work for us.
+Moreover, while the Code is specifically written for Google employees and Board members, we expect Data-Tech contractors, consultants and others who may be temporarily assigned to perform work or services for Data-Tech to follow the Code in connection with their work for us.
 Failure of a Data-Tech contractor, partner, reseller, consultant or other covered service provider to follow the Code can result in termination of their relationship with Data-Tech.

 What If I Have a Code-Related Question or Concern?

 If you have a question or concern, don’t just sit there.
 You can contact your manager.
 If you want to remain anonymous, you can make a report of a suspected violation or concern through your manager.

 Data-Tech prohibits retaliation against any worker here at Data-Tech who reports or participates in an investigation of a possible violation of our Code.
 If you believe you are being retaliated against, please contact your manager.